-Missive: Just trim the hedges the way your father tells you to.
+Missive: Next time, just trim the hedges the way your father tells you to.

 204 "The Giggle"

-Pim and Curtis go to a scary movie without rocks … which is redundant, as all movies without rocks are frightening.
+Pim and Curtis go to a scary movie without rocks … which is redundant, as all motion pictures without rocks are frightening and pieces of schist.

 Missive: Take responsibility when your actions hurt others, and then fix the problem, probably with the right rock.